MicrosoftDocs/Hololens/hololens/hololens-insider.md

 We hope with this newer addition of audiovisual feedback it is easier to gather diagnostic data, and more quickly be able to troubleshoot your problems.

+#### Overview to try out the diagnostics notifications

+1. Unlock your device and wear it
+1. Press the button combination
+1. View the toast notifications for when your device starts and finishes collecting logs

 ### Low storage log collection improvements

 In scenarios where a device seems to be low on disk space when diagnostic logs are collected, an additional report named **StorageDiagnostics.zip** will be created.
 The threshold of low storage is determined automatically by Windows [storage sense](https://support.microsoft.com/office/use-onedrive-and-storage-sense-in-windows-10-to-manage-disk-space-de5faa9a-6108-4be1-87a6-d90688d08a48).

+#### Overview to try out the low storage improvements

+1. Fill up your device's storage space
+1. Collect diagnostics logs via button combo
+1. Observe there is a new file in the collection of logs

 ### CSP changes for reporting HoloLens details